cmstas/ZMET2016/README.md

+Currently the master branch is meant to work with CMSSW 76X.
+A branch exists to run over ntuples made with older versions of CMSSW.

 This repository is used to produce babies, and analyze babies for the Z+MET analysis.
 Follow these steps to check out and compile the baby maker:

 source /code/osgcode/cmssoft/cmsset_default.sh  > /dev/null 2>&1